8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

 - Data Format:

-  - Noun entry, sorted by spoken English frequency
+  - Noun entry, sorted by spoken frequency

   - Test (a short phrase or sentence with the noun and article hidden for a fill-in-the-blank style question)